Check out some interesting Uses of Charcoal in the Garden that can benefit your plants in plenty of ways! Read on!

 9. Organic Insect Killer

 If scientific reports are anything to go by, powdered natural charcoal is extremely potent in deterring Tribolium Castenum.
-It is a beetle, having a voracious appetite when it comes to grain products like beans, flour, pet food, dried flowers, cereals, pasta, and so on.
+It is a beetle with a voracious appetite for grain products like beans, flour, pet food, dried flowers, cereals, pasta, and so on.

 Tribolium Castenum and the flour beetles are the worst nightmares of every grocery store owner.
-Using well-bleached and desiccated charcoal dust can do a neat job of killing these pesky insects, that too without leaving behind any toxic residues!
+Using well-bleached and desiccated charcoal dust can do a neat job of killing these pesky insects without leaving behind any toxic residues!